 257.01 Description.
 This work consists of diamond grinding and texturing Portland cement concrete pavement longitudinally to substantially eliminate joint and crack faulting and to restore proper riding characteristics to the pavement surface.

 257.02 Equipment.
 Provide grinding equipment that is a power driven, self-propelled machine that is specifically designed to smooth and texture Portland cement concrete pavement with diamond blades or diamond impregnated cylinder rings.
 Mount the blades or cylinder rings on an arbor head.
 Provide a grinding head at least 3 feet (0.9 m) wide.
 Ensure the equipment is capable of grinding the surface in the longitudinal direction without causing spalls or other damage at cracks, joints and other locations.
-The equipment capable of l correcting the pavement profile and providing proper cross slope on the concrete pavement.
+Ensure the equipment is capable of correcting the pavement profile and providing proper cross slope on the concrete pavement.

 Provide equipment with an effective wheelbase of at least 12.0 feet (3.6 m); a set of pivoting tandem bogey wheels at the front of the machine and rear wheels that travel and track in the fresh cut pavement.
 Ensure the center of the grinding head is no further than 3.0 feet (0.9 m) forward from the center of the back wheels.
-It also of a shape and dimension that does not encroach on traffic movement outside of the work area.
+Ensure it is also of a shape and dimension that does not encroach on traffic movement outside of the work area.

 Furnish and maintain a profiler conforming to Supplement 1058 for daily use during the grinding operations.
 Provide all necessary supplies to fully operate and graph the results of testing the ground pavement for smoothness.
 The Engineer will verify the profiler according to Supplement 1058.

 257.03 Construction.
 The plans will designate the areas of pavement surfaces to be ground.
-Grinding of bridge decks and roadway shoulders will not be required unless indicated on the plans or required to provide drainage. in a manner that eliminates crack or joint faults while providing positive lateral drainage by maintaining a constant cross-slope between grinding extremities in each lane.
+Grinding of bridge decks and roadway shoulders will not be required unless indicated on the plans or required to provide drainage.
+Perform grinding in a manner that eliminates crack or joint faults while providing positive lateral drainage by maintaining a constant cross-slope between grinding extremities in each lane.
 Transition auxiliary or ramp lane grinding as required from the mainline edge to provide positive drainage and an acceptable riding surface.

 Ensure the operation results in pavement that conforms to the typical cross-section and the requirements specified for the final surface finish, however, it is the intention of this specification that the faulting at joints and cracks be eliminated and the overall riding characteristics be restored within the limits specified.
 To accomplish the smoothness required, grinding may not be required on 100 percent of the pavement surface.